jeffskinnerbox/blog/content/ideas/person-and-presence-detection-the-watcher.md

 * [This ChatGPT-powered robot koala bear is giving me serious Five Nights at Freddy's vibes](https://www.pcgamer.com/hardware/this-chatgpt-powered-robot-koala-bear-is-giving-me-serious-five-nights-at-freddys-vibes/)

 * [Eloquent Arduino: I help you integrate Machine Learning and Computer Vision into your processes and products.](https://eloquentarduino.com/)

+## Give Watcher a Face
+Prompt for ChatGPT: How would I taken an image and convert it to a polygon version of that image?
+Can you give me a python code example?

 ## Seeed Studio: SenseCAP Watcher